AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 ### Histogram:
 1. Histograms are always continued and defined for every data point.
 2. Histograms are used for nominal data.

+## Q31: Types of Histogram?
+### Types of Histogram:
+**The following are the types of Histogram:**

+### Bell Shaped:
+The Normal Distribution.
+In this type, the points on one side of the middle are as likely to occur as on the other side of the middle.

+### Doubled Peaked:
+Suggests two Distributions Also Known as a bimodal distribution.
+It has two peaks.
+In this type, the data should be separated and analyzed as separate normal distributions.

+### Skewed:
+Look for Other Processes in the Tail.
+It may be left-skewed or right-skewed.

+### Truncated:
+Looks For reasons for the sharp end of distribution or pattern.

+### Ragged Plateau:
+No Single clear process or pattern.
+Also known as random distribution.
+It lacks an apparent pattern and has several peaks.
+It can be the case that different data properties were combined.
+Therefore, the data should be separated and analyzed separately.

+## Q32: Define Quantile- Quantile Plots?

+### Quantile- Quantile Plots:
+The quantile-quantile (Q-Q) plot is a graphical technique for evaluating if two sets of data come from widely disseminated populations.
+Or A quantile-quantile plot is a probability plot in statistics and is a graphical way to compare two probability distributions by plotting their quantities against each other.

+## Q33: what is scatter Plot?

+### Scatter Plot

+A scatter plot is a type of plot which is used to display values for typically two variables for a set of data.
+E.g Graph between height and weight.

+#### Correlation:
+It means How two data values are related to each other.
+The variables may be Positively (directly) related or Negatively (inversely) related.
+#### Clusters of points:
+We check data where two points having clusters.

+## Q34: what is geometric visualization?

+### Geometric visualization:
+In Geometric visualization, we focus on the iransformation of data and projection of data.
+It means that how data is transformed from one domain to another domain and what is the projection of that data.

+## Q35: what is icon-based visualization?

+### Icon-based visualization:
+Icon Based visualization uses small icons to represents multi-dimension data values.

+### Typical visualization methods

++ Chernoff Faces
++ Stick Figures
+### General Techniques:

+#### + Shape coding:
+This technique, uses shapes to represent certain information encoding
+#### + Color icons:
+This technique, uses color icons to encode more information
+#### + Tile bars:
+This technique, uses  small icons to represent the relevant feature vectors in document retrieval